 One last thing to Note!
 I have already done a whole tutorial on How to Roast Garlic with step-by-step pictures – I am just going to send you over there to get all of those details (it is so easy!).
 I haven’t reproduced those instructions in the recipe below for simplicity’s sake!

-- 16oz angel hair pasta, cooked al dente
+- 16oz angel pasta, cooked al dente (regular or gluten-free)

 - olive oil

 - 1 cup fresh shaved parmesan cheese (optional)

 - Tomatoes: suggested – 2 large heirlooms halved, 40 or so cherry tomatoes of all colors

 - Note: there really isn’t a wrong amount of tomatoes to use or kinds/varieties.
 The greater variety you use, the greater depth will be in your flavor.
 You simply need enough tomatoes per serving to help create enough of a sauce.